christian-marie/talk-roundtrip/slides.md

 ```
 # Prisms/isos are "stronger" than partial isos

-## Demoting prisms and "real" isos
+## Demoting prisms and "real" isos to partial ones
 ```haskell
 demote :: Prism' a b -> Iso a b demote p = unsafeMakeIso (preview p)